 The AKC recognizes over 28 types of Sighthound.
 The most well-known Sighthound is without a doubt the Greyhound, who is renowned for his popularity as a racing dog.
 Other sighthounds include the Whippet, Borzoi, Afghan Hound, and Saluki.

-Many sighthounds have similar care needs, some of which may be surprising.
+On Sighthound Day, it’s useful to discuss the unique care requirements of these dogs, which may surprise some.
 For instance, one may think that Greyhounds need lots and lots of activity, and are only suitable for runners.
 However, that really isn’t the case.
 Many of these pups do need some vigorous activity.
 However, once their workouts are over, they tend to become couch potatoes.
+When exercising your sighthound, it’s important to keep them on a lead for safety.
+Learn more about responsible dog walking on Dog On A Lead Day.
 There are a few other things potential owners should be aware of, such as the fact that their physiology is a bit different from that of other dogs.
 Fido’s lab results may seem a bit unusual in comparison to that of a Lab or German Shepherd.
 These dogs are also very sensitive to chemicals, and sometimes do not react well to anesthesia.
 Sighthounds also tend to get chilly quite easily.
 Ask your vet for specific care advice.

 Sighthounds represent a specific and unique challenge from an animal welfare point of view.
 Many former racing dogs out there in need of loving homes.
 While dog racing has become illegal in many places, there are still active tracks.
 Overseas, there’s also a very sad situation with Galgos, a close cousin of the Greyhound.
 These pups are often used for hunting, and then cruelly abandoned.
 Consider making a donation to an organization that works with these breeds.
 Even raising awareness can help!